|

 a little longer."

-"We are at your convenience," The Doctor replied.
-And Wyn knew
+“We are at your convenience,” The Doctor replied.
+Wyn knew

 he must be very worried.
-Because this situation called for his usual smart
+This situation called for his usual smart responses

 "We're going to be all right," he promised her.

-his.
-"Somebody to hold hands with.
-That's such an important thing.
+in his.
+“Somebody to hold hands with - that’s such an important

+thing.
 Rose held my hand always.
-She was… my hand holder.
-My special hand
+She was my hand holder, my special hand

 holder.
-Loved to feel her hand in mine.
-Soft, small hand.
-Always felt
+I loved to feel her hand in mine a soft, small hand.
+I always

-worried.
-It's weird.
-You sound like that guy from that film… you
+when you’re worried.
+It’s weird.
+You sound like that guy from

 "Would you rather she was the last Human being instead of me?"

-solid and real in a universe where reality seemed to be unravelling.
+but also reassuringly solid and real in a universe where reality seemed

-went on longer than she expected.
-But he kept on holding her, and she
+the hug went on longer than she expected.
+But he kept on holding her,

-The door opened again and the chancellery guard took up positions either
+The door opened again and the Chancellery Guards took up positions either

 side.
 Then a man came in who even Wyn realised must be in some position